-Medical bills are one thing, but beyond that lies the possibility that you could be accused of being responsible for any pain and suffering endured by a person who comes to serious injury in your home.
+Medical bills are one thing, but beyond that lies the possibility that you could be held responsible for any pain and suffering endured by a person who is injured in your home.
 If you're found legally responsible, liability coverage may help pay for the cost of a settlement against you.

-If someone is seriously injured while on your property and that injury results in their inability to return to work, you could be held liable for the wages they lose as a result.
-The answer to this predicament could be to beef up your liability coverage to help cover this possibility.
+If someone is injured while on your property and that injury results in their inability to return to work, you may be found legally liable for the wages they lose as a result.
+Liability coverage may help prevent you from paying out of pocket in a situation such as this.

-Nobody wants to think about the possibility of someone dying in his or her home, but it's something that you can't exclude.
-The average home liability policy also can cover death benefits to the family of someone who meets an untimely end as the result of an accident in your house or on your property.
+Nobody wants to think about the possibility of someone having a fatal accident in his or her home, but it's something that you can't exclude.
+The average home liability policy also may cover death benefits to the family of someone who passes away as the result of an accident in your house or on your property.

-Needless to say, there are some exclusions to home liability coverage.
-Purposefully inflicted injury isn't covered.
-For example, you may be covered if someone accidentally trips and falls down your stairs — but if it's intentional, it's probably not covered under your policy.
+Of course, there are some exclusions to home liability coverage.
+Purposefully inflicted injury typically isn't covered.
+For example, you may be covered if someone accidentally trips and falls down your stairs — but if it's intentional, it probably wouldn't be covered by insurance.

 Remember, personal liability coverage will only pay up to a set dollar limit.
 When choosing your homeowners insurance policy, keep in mind that if a liability judgment exceeds your coverage limit, you may be financially responsible for the difference.
 A personal umbrella policy, which is an optional coverage, may help provide greater liability protection beyond the limits of a homeowners policy.